-We benefit from two swimming pools at NAS Dubai.
+We benefit from three swimming pools at NAS Dubai.
 The smaller pool has a consistent depth of 1.0m.
 The larger pool has a shallow end that is 1.0m deep and a gradual depth increase to 1.8m.
 There is always a lifeguard present on poolside who is also responsible for cleaning the pool every morning.
 We take the health and safety of our children extremely seriously.
+The EYFS part has a splash pad area to develop water confidence and play.